Washi tape DIY projects are fun and easy to make, so we've rounded up 100 creative uses for this tape for your own

 This pompom garland can be your last minute go-to decoration.
 Make sure your washi tape strips are the same length when cutting.
-This will prevent any sticky surfaces from being left uncovered.
+Doing this will prevent any sticky surfaces from being left uncovered.

 35. Paintbrush Box

 Mix and match washi tape and doodles to create this paintbrush box.
 Start by sticking on your strips of washi tape in a design you like, then fill in the blank areas with your doodles.

 Your friends will never guess that your pendant’s background was made from washi tape.
-If you’re using a black color for your initials, I recommend picking a washi tape design that has a more vibrant color to make the initial pendant stand out.
+If you’re using a black color for your initials, we recommend picking a washi tape design that has a more vibrant color to make the initial pendant stand out.

 Add more color to your party with this paper cup decoration DIY.
 Simply apply a strip of washi tape around the cup and voila, you've got yourself a pretty looking cup.

 38. DIY Photobooth Strip Scrapbook

 Have a lot of old photos lying around in an old shoe box?
 Organize them by making your own DIY strip scrapbook.
 You can even write little notes on top of the tape strips to help you document your memories.

 39. Gift Box

 Different items can be used to decorate your gift boxes.
 One of these materials is washi tape.
 All you need is a little creativity and inspiration, and soon you’ll have lots of boxes ready for your next party.

 40. Flip Wallet

 Been wanting your own flip wallet?
 Save yourself a couple of bucks and make this DIY duct tape flip wallet from Simply Duck Designs.
 Aside from the tape, you may need to get a few rolls of duct tape for this project.